AlexKamaev/issues/CodeRules.md

 ```

 ### No Underscores
-`DO NOT` use Underscores in identifiers.
+:x: do not use Underscores in identifiers.

 Exception: you can prefix private static variables with an underscore.